MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### xPath

-**C# only**.
 Check XML for nodes or values that match an XPath (XML Path Language) expression, and return the matching nodes or values.
 An XPath expression (referred to as XPath) helps you navigate an XML document structure so that you can select nodes or compute values in the XML content.

 ```
 xPath('<xml>', '<xpath>')